tongyuantongyu/vs-NNVISR/docs/integration.md

 NNVISR supports neural network models working on a definite number of consecutive frames.

-Let's define `n` as the frame your network "consumes" for each run, or, the index of the first input frame, if in last run, that index is 0.
+Define `n` as the frame your network "consumes" for each run, or, the difference of indexes of the first input frame between two consecutive inference.
-Then you network should take either `n` or `n + 1` consecutive frames as input and `n` or `2 n` frames as output.
+Your network should take either `n` or `n + 1` consecutive frames as input, and `n` or `2 n` frames as output.
-If network outputs `n` frames, they can be treated as either frames at the same timestamp of input frames (therefore replaced input frames) or frames at intermediate timestamp (therefore interleaved with input frames).
+If network outputs `n` frames, it can be treated as either frames at the same timestamp of input frames (therefore replaced input frames) or frames at intermediate timestamp (therefore interleaved with input frames).
-If network outputs `2 n` frames, they always replace input frames.
+If network outputs `2 n` frames, it always replaces input frames with output ones.

 The network should be separated into 2 parts: Extract and Fusion.
 Extract part should work on individual frame to produce either one